 Step-by-Step Instructions

-- Layer sage and turkey: Place two sage leaves on top of each chicken breast, then cover with two slices of turkey prosciutto.
-Gently press to adhere.
+- Layer sage and prosciutto: Lay two sage leaves on each breast, top with two slices of prosciutto, and press gently so they adhere.

-- Coat with flour: Dredge each assembled breast lightly in the sifted flour, shaking off any excess to prevent clumping in the pan.
+- Coat with flour: Lightly dredge each assembled breast in sifted flour and shake off excess to avoid clumping in the pan.

 - Heat the pan: Warm 2 tablespoons olive oil and 2 tablespoons butter in a large skillet over medium heat until foaming but not browned.

-- Finish cooking: Let the sauce simmer and reduce slightly, then return the chicken to the skillet and spoon sauce over the top.
-Cook for an additional 2 minutes until the chicken is cooked through.
+- Finish cooking: Reduce sauce slightly, return chicken to pan, spoon sauce over the top, and cook another 1-2 minutes until cooked through.

 Delving into Turkey Twist Variations for a Lighter Bite